 In his award-winning play Arcadia, Tom Stoppard's character Valentine declares:

 Today, that proverbial door is wide open.
-It is, without a doubt, the best possible time in human history to be alive, assuming you realize that your common sense has been rigged and you are, therefore, willing to have chaos in yourself and give birth to a dancing star.
+It is, without a doubt, the best possible time in human history to be alive, assuming you realize that your common sense has been rigged to keep you in a richly-gilded cage of convention.

 We've never had more information to guide us—more data, more research, more science, more opinions—and yet, we increasingly feel more anxious, more confused, and more dissatisfied.

 So what if everything we thought we knew is wrong?
 What if our basic reality—what we know to be true about how to think and live—isn't all it's cracked up to be?

 These may seem like radical claims, but if you take them seriously they may revolutionize your view of yourself and of the word.